 - Folic Acid: Peanuts are rich in folic acid or vitamin B9.
 This nutrient is vital in the growth of muscle and nervous tissues in the baby, especially during pregnancy.
 It is also helpful in avoiding any future birth complications.

 - Healthy Fats: Peanuts are rich in a variety of unsaturated plant fats.
 These fats are helpful in the efficient functioning of the circulatory system and the blood vessels.
 Peanuts are also low in bad cholesterol.

 - Proteins: Peanuts are a great source of proteins, which are essential in almost all body processes, such as muscle development, and many others.

 - Phosphorus: The phosphorus present in peanuts helps strengthen teeth and bones, and are essential in muscle activity and energy generation in the body.

 - Fibre: The high amounts of fibre in peanuts ease digestive processes, preventing problems like constipation.
 It also makes your stomach feel full and sated.

-- Vitamin E: Peanuts have Vitamin E, which is required for healthy skin, as well as in protecting cells and the immune system.
+- Vitamin E: Peanuts have vitamin E, which is required for healthy skin, as well as in protecting cells and the immune system.

-- Niacin: Niacin or Vitamin B3 is required in the formation and functioning of the digestive organs and the nervous system.
+- Niacin: Niacin or vitamin B3 is required in the formation and functioning of the digestive organs and the nervous system.
 It also helps in the production of energy and the formation of supple skin.

-- Biotin: This nutrient is essential in the development and maintenance of healthy hair, skin, nails, eyes, nerves and other organs.
+- Biotin: This nutrient is essential in the development and maintenance of healthy hair, skin, nails, eyes, nerves, and other organs.

-Risks of Consumption of Peanuts while Breastfeeding
+Risks of Consuming Peanuts While Breastfeeding